 As well as having a keynote speaker, there will be a variety of workshops to choose from, looking at the various aspects of everyday spirituality and aiming to be practical, accessible and fun.
 There will even be a workshop that teachers may find useful.
 Workshop leaders include Barry Lotz, Ruth Maxey, Jonathan Evens (HeartEdge, St Martin’s), Charlie Kerr (Diocese), and Tina Molyneux (Diocese).

 WVEP expects the day to be free, although donations would be welcomed.
 Tea/coffee/Lunch will be provided, as well as light refreshments in the early evening.
 Lunchtime will include ‘Great Sacred Music’ with Sam Wells and the St Martin’s Singers.

-Booking will be via Eventbrite (but is not yet open).
+Booking is via Eventbrite.
 All are welcome, and WVEP hopes to encourage a wide range of participation.

-Please advertise this event as widely as possible, especially before the summer holidays start!
+Please advertise this event as widely as possible!

 If you read my previous article about Benjamin and the power of touch, you will probably have been wondering how he is.
 I’m thrilled and delighted to be able to report that eventually he got the results of his bladder biopsy, and this showed that it was clear.
 On top of the good news that the cancer has not returned to the organs previously affected (so he can still keep his remaining kidney), this is just wonderful news.
 Thank you all for your prayers.
 God has used him in a powerful way, for which we give thanks and praise.